Iowa State Center: Jack Trice Stadium

 Jack Trice Stadium was completed in 1975 after two years of construction.
 The stadium was originally named Cyclone Stadium, but its name was changed in 1997 to honor the school's first African-American athlete and the only ISU athlete to die from injuries suffered while competing in an athletic event, Jack Trice.
 The first game played in the stadium was a Cyclone victory over Air Force in September 1975.
 The stadium is primarily used for NCAA college football, but has also been used for concerts.

 Scheman Building

 Scheman Building was named for Carl Scheman who was an ISU alumnus and a major contributor to the Iowa State Center.
 It was completed in 1975 at a cost $5.3 million and hosts small and large conferences, board meetings, pre-performance dinners, wedding receptions and much more.

 The Scheman Building is also the site of the Brunnier Art Museum.
 It is the state's only accredited museum emphasizing a decorative arts collection, and one of the nation's few museums located within a performing arts and conference complex.

+CyTown

+In September 2019, Iowa State University announced its intent for a mixed use development facility in between Jack Trice Stadium and Hilton Coliseum, in the heart of the Iowa State Center.
+The initial plan had the entrance from University Avenue with the project heading west.
+The project that was approved by the Iowa Board of Regents in June 2022 and officially announced in September 2022 by the university has the project coming off Jack Trice Avenue heading north.
+McFarland Clinic agreed to become the first tenant of CyTown, with construction of their building currently underway.
+CyTown will also include a hotel between the Scheman Building and Hilton Coliseum dubbed 'The Cardinal.'
+The project is expected to be completed in time for the 2028 football season.